MP for Lothian East

 Secretary of State for Scotland

-Declares four financial interests, including two in land and property (within or outside the UK) and two miscellaneous entries.
+Declared four financial interests: two entries relating to land and property (domestic or international) and two miscellaneous entries.

 Generated 21 February 2026